-1. Manually: While in the Defrost screen, when the Manual Defrost soft key is selected, if conditions will allow for a defrost, a manual defrost is initiated.
+- 1. Manually: While in the Defrost screen, when the Manual Defrost soft key is selected, if conditions will allow for a defrost, a manual defrost is initiated.
 The Defrost Indicator light is lit, and the user is brought back to the Main / Default screen.

-While in the Defrost screen, when Manual Defrost soft key is selected, and conditions will NOT allow a defrost, a pop up message screen appears.

-- Timer: The Defrost Interval Timer reaches the user selectable Interval.
-The user-selected intervals are 3, 6, 9, 12, 24 Hours, Off, AUTO, Pulse, or AUTO2; factory default is AUTO.
-See Defrost Interval setting on the Trip Settings screen. - a.
+If conditions are NOT allowing for a defrost, a pop up message screen appears. - Timer: The Defrost Interval Timer reaches the user selectable Interval.
+The user-selected intervals are 3, 6, 9, 12, 24 Hours, Off, AUTO, or AUTO2; factory default is AUTO.
+Refer to Defrost Interval setting on the Trip Settings screen. - a.
 Automatic defrost starts with an initial defrost at three hours and then adjusts the interval to the next defrost based on the accumulation of ice on the evaporator coil.
 Following a start-up or after termination of defrost, the time will not begin counting down until the DTS reading falls below 10°C (50°F).
 If the reading of DTS rises above termination setting any time during the timer count down, the interval is reset and the countdown starts over.
 The Auto defrost time is reset to three hours start time after every PTI initiation or trip start interval. - b.
-Fan Pulsing Logic is used to help prevent ice formation in the drain gutter and drain cup and ice buildup in supply air channel by using the evaporator fans to blow the warm air onto these areas during unit defrost.
-When cooling at lower set points, evaporator fan pulsing can be used during Defrost/De-ice when the "Pulse" option is selected for the Defrost Interval setting on the Trip Settings screen.
-When enabled, evaporator fan pulsing will occur based on the unit temperature set point and the Evap Fan Pulsing Temp setting on the Trip Settings screen.
-QUEST II also pulses the evaporator fans during Defrost/De-ice within a narrow perishable set point range.
-The logic for each evaporator fan pulsing feature is described below. - c.
 After a new Defrost Interval is selected, the previously selected Interval is used until the next defrost termination, the next time the DTS contacts are OPEN, or the next time power to the control is interrupted.
-If the previous value or the new value is "OFF", the newly selected value will be used immediately.

-- 3. Probe Check: If defrost is initiated due to Probe Check immediately following the defrost cycle the evaporation fans are started and run for eight minutes to stabilize the temperature throughout the container.
+If the previous value or the new value is "OFF", the newly selected value will be used immediately. - 3.
+Probe Check: If defrost is initiated due to Probe Check immediately following the defrost cycle the evaporation fans are started and run for eight minutes to stabilize the temperature throughout the container.
 A probe check comparison is carried out at the end of the eight minute period if any sensor is found out of calibration.
 At this time its alarm set is no longer used for control/reorder purposes. - 4.
 Probe Check Logic: The logic determines that a Probe Check is necessary based on temperature values currently reported by the supply and return probes - 5.
 Delta T Logic: If the difference between return and supply air temperature (Delta T) becomes too great indicating possible reduced airflow over the evaporator coil caused by ice buildup requiring a defrost. - a.
 In Perishable Pull Down Delta T increases to greater than 12°C, and 90 minutes of compressor run time have been recorded. - b.
 In Perishable Steady State A baseline Delta T is recorded following the first defrost cycle after steady state conditions are reached, (the unit is cooling, and the evaporator fans and heaters must remain in a stable state for a period of five minutes).
 Defrost will be initiated if Delta T increases to greater than 4°C above the baseline, and 90 minutes of compressor run time have been recorded. - c.
 In Frozen Mode Defrost will be initiated if Delta T increases to greater than 16°C and 90 minutes of compressor run time have been recorded.

 When defrost is initiated, the controller closes the EEV, opens contacts TC, TN and TE (or TV) to de-energize the compressor, condenser fan and evaporator fans.
 The controller then closes contacts TH to supply power to the heaters.
-The orange DEFROST light and heat light are illuminated and the COOL light is also de-energized.
+The orange DEFROST light and HEAT light are illuminated and the COOL light is also de-energized.